 You probably never imagined traveling during a pandemic, but welcome to 2020!
 Las Vegas Monorail is excited to see the city coming back to life – we’ve missed you all!
 Vegas may look a little different than what you’re used to, there’s still plenty to do and see safely!
-While you’re waiting for us to reopen, we’ve put together a list of activities for you to see and do in Las Vegas.
+While you’re waiting for us to reopen, we’ve put together a list of things to do in Las Vegas during COVID.

 Things change quickly around here, so information is current as of July 31, 2020.
 We encourage you to check with the businesses listed below before heading over.

 If you’re coming to visit Las Vegas, please don’t forget your mask!
 As of June 24, 2020, it is mandatory in the state of Nevada to wear a mask or face covering when in public, with limited exceptions.
 To find out more, visit Nevada Health Response.

 The Neon Museum is a quintessential Vegas experience, featuring more than 250 signs that showcase the neon glory for which Las Vegas is known.
 Since most of the exhibit is outdoors, you can see the sights while being safe and socially distant.
 This “only in Vegas” museum is known for being an Instagrammer’s dream come true.

 You can purchase tickets in advance, and ticket prices start at $20 for non-members with kids ages 6 and under free.
 Locals receive a reduced rate starting at $16.
 The museum is reducing entry to encourage social distancing, so you’ll want to make a reservation online before you head over there.
 It’s open from 4 pm to midnight most days and is located north of Fremont Street.